moio9/godot-detail-painter/README.md

 # godot-detail-painter
-Somthing between Splatmap and Decals
+Somthing between Splatmaps and Decals.
+Currently you can only import .mesh files.

 ## **Please help to keep this project alive:**